Uberspace/lab/source/guide_neos.rst

  [isabell@stardust isabell]$

-Remove your unused `DocumentRoot`_ and create a new symbolic link to the Neos/Web directory:
+Remove your unused :manual:`DocumentRoot <web-documentroot>` and create a new symbolic link to the Neos/Web directory:

 .. warning:: Please make sure your DocumentRoot is empty before removing it.
 This step will delete all contained files if any.